worlddevelopment/worlddevelopment/README.md

 License (copyright) | Unlicense (public domain)
 ---
 If contents are not opting out of the licensing and copyright things,  then the License of repository contents directly 'owned'/maintained by worlddevelopment if not specified is:
-*CC-BY-SA* (Creative Commons Share Alike)
+*CC-BY-SA* (Creative Commons Attribution Share Alike)

 NC (non-commercial) supplement that restricted the use has been removed because it only works in theory, in practice the supplement simply would be ignored and the "copy"/"robbery" be hidden as company secret or similar.
 The Non-commercialization restriction often prevents companies openly stating that they use/rely/build-upon an open source project because then it'd be clear that they'd not be allowed to legally use it in their commercial projects and contribute improvements back "upstream".
 Instead it may be used illegally as described above.

+While taking note of

 <a href="http://questioncopyright.org"><img src="http://questioncopyright.org/cm/images/banner/qco-banner-black-150x63.png" alt="questioncopyright.org logo" align="left" /></a>
 <a href="http://unlicense.org/"><img src="https://upload.wikimedia.org/wikipedia/commons/6/62/PD-icon.svg" alt="wikimedia commons say no to copyright logo" height="63" /></a>
+for legal reasons if a more permissive license other than the above default is desired, `CC0` is preferred over `Unlicense` as putting content directly into the `Public domain` is not compatible with laws of some countries (e.g. Germany).

-####Just as an example, for more information check the license wording / public domain legal definition of the corresponding country:
+#### Explanation (for more information check the license wording / public domain legal definition of the corresponding country)
 *Share-alike* means that e.g. built-upon sources must be provided at latest on release.

 *Non-commercial* doesn't mean that e.g. poor areas, where e.g. ecological energy technology is constructed, aren't allowed to refund material + installation + travel cost or similar as well as is not meant that charging for services (like customization as long as sharing or helping with maintenance while still pointing people to the sources that provide manuals) is not allowed.